Virtual Answering Service

 - Define an ACD queue which will become the Virtual Answering Service

-- In the VirtualDID routing table, define a list of the phone numbers of the clients who will be using the Answering Service.
+- In the DID routing table, define a list of the phone numbers of the clients who will be using the answering service

-Once the above system has been set up the Answering Service works as follows:
+Once the above system has been set up the answering service works as follows:

-- When, for example, a physician’s office closes for the day, the receptionists forwards the physicians phone number to the Answering Service’s VirtualPBX 800/888/877 number.
+- When, for example, a physician’s office closes for the day, the receptionists forwards the physicians phone number to the answering service’s VirtualPBX 800/888/877 number.

-- When a patient calls the physician’s number, it is forwarded to the Answering Service’s number, the VirtualDID notes the incoming number (whether Caller ID is blocked or not), and routes it to the next available extension logged into the ACD queue.
+- When a patient calls the physician’s number, it is forwarded to the Answering Service’s number, the VirtualPBX DID notes the incoming number (whether caller ID is blocked or not), and routes it to the next available extension logged into the ACD queue.

 - When the answering service operator answers, the following message is played: “Call for [Extension Owner’s Name] from [Name of the office originally called].
 To accept this call press #.
 To send the caller to voicemail press *.”